Joe Palooka: Characters and story

-Fisher originally changed the appearance of Palooka to fit each reigning real-life champ – until the coming of African-American Joe Louis in the 1930s, at which time the image of the cowlicked blond Palooka remained unchanged.
+Fisher originally changed the appearance of Palooka to fit each reigning real-life champ – until the coming of African-American Joe Louis in the 1930s, when the image of the cowlicked blond Palooka remained unchanged.
 Though his adventures were mostly low-key, he was pumped up by a supporting cast led by girlfriend Ann Howe, boxing manager Knobby Walsh, his mute orphan sidekick Little Max, Smokey, his black valet and later sparring partner, and lovable giant Humphrey Pennyworth, a smiling blacksmith who wielded a 100-pound (45 kg) maul.
 Like Ozark Ike McBatt in baseball, Joe Palooka was intended to exemplify the sports hero in an age when uprightness of character was supposed to matter most.
 The character was part of an effort among top newspaper cartoonists to sell World War II-era Series E bonds to the public as a wartime financing initiative.

 Joe Palooka plays golf with Bob Hope and Bing Crosby in a 1949 Joe Palooka strip by Ham Fisher and Moe Leff.

 The strip garnered much publicity when cheese heiress Ann Howe and Joe were married on June 24, 1949.
 The engraved invitations for the event, sent to a select list of celebrities, read: "Mr. Ham Fisher requests the honour of your presence at the marriage of Ann Howe to Mr. Joe Palooka on the afternoon of June 24th in your favorite newspaper."
-Fisher received formal acceptances from Chief Justice Fred M. Vinson, General Omar Bradley and Attorney General Tom C. Clark.
+Fisher received formal acceptances from Chief Justice Fred M. Vinson, General Omar Bradley, and Attorney General Tom C. Clark.
 At the time, the strip was carried in 665 American newspapers and 125 foreign papers.

 Etymology

-Of uncertain origin, the word palooka was found in print as early as 1923 and widely used to mean a lout or an inept fighter.
+Of uncertain origin, the word "palooka" was found in print as early as 1923 and widely used to mean a lout or an inept fighter.